 For people recovering from an illness, surgery, or just feeling a little glum, a personal healing garden may be the perfect solution to feel better.
 Many hospitals are now incorporating healing gardens as part of their recommended wellness program.
 These special gardens help to speed up the healing process and bring pleasure to patients as well as their families and friends.
 In many situations after patients return to their home, it is important to extend the benefits of a healing garden.

-Although everyone's circumstance is unique, sometimes a simple variation in an exiting garden might just do the trick.
+Although everyone's circumstance is unique, sometimes a simple variation in your garden might just do the trick.
 Below are 6 easy steps to get started on your own personal healing garden.
 I hope you find your revitalized garden delightful!

-Author: Susan Combs Bauer, Landscape Architect and Founder of BauerCombs & Associates, Inc
+Author: Susan Combs Bauer, Landscape Architect at BauerCombs & Associates, Inc

 Susan Combs Bauer, Landscape Architect www.bauercombs.com

 Have a question?
 Send us a note and say hello, we'd love to hear from you!